commander-trashdin/macrowriters/README.md

 …Okay, fine, here's why:

-I've seen far too many looping macros (we're talking double digits here).
+I've seen far too many looping macros (we're talking double digits here and I never even looked for them specfically).
 The CL standard includes at least four, some doing the same thing as others but worse.
 That's just insane.

-Here's the deal: there's really only one loop—the infinite loop with custom breaks, or the `tagbody` form with tags.
+Here's the deal: there's really only one loop — the infinite loop with custom breaks, or the `tagbody` form with tags.
 Everything else is a variation of that.
 So what's the problem?
 Once you write a looping macro, it becomes almost impossible for the compiler, other people, or

 future you to figure out what's going on.
-Sometimes your loop is simple, but other times, it's a mess of nested loops, returns, and who knows what else.
+Sometimes your loop is simple, but other times it is more complex (and even way more complex), and might have a loop inside, might have a couple...Does it return?
+In CL it sure does.
+What does it return?
+Only Machine God knows.

 There's a much safer and more readable alternative—the iterator protocol.
 A great example is Rust's standard iterators.
 They provide a uniform polymorphic interface for anything you might want to iterate over.
 If you have something new, you can extend it and have your own iterator that works well with existing ones.